Wunderkind Little Amadeus

-Wunderkind Little Amadeus, commonly referred to as Little Amadeus and known in Germany as Die Abenteuer des jungen Mozart – "The Adventures of Young Mozart", is a German historical animated television series produced by ARD and KiKa that debuted in 2006.
+Wunderkind Little Amadeus, commonly referred to as Little Amadeus and known in Germany as Die Abenteuer des jungen Mozart – "The Adventures of Young Mozart", is a German historical animated preschool television series produced by ARD and KiKa that debuted in January 2006.
 The show was licensed by American Public Television in 2008 for distribution to public television stations including PBS in the United States.
 It helps a young Wolfgang Amadeus Mozart feature a soundtrack with the musical works of the composer.
 The series originally aired on KiKa in Germany.
+During the PBS and American Public Television broadcasts the series had an American produced segment named "Monti's World" who Monti the Rat (Devilius' accomplice rat) would teach children about music theory, how a instrument is composed and history.